Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 The following examples show common scenarios using the `client` [created above](#Create a ConversationAnalysisClient).

-### Analyze a Conversation
+### Analyze a conversation

-To analyze a conversation, we can then simply call the `client.AnalyzeConversation()` method, which takes the project name, deployment name and query as parameters.
+To analyze a conversation, we can then call the `client.AnalyzeConversation()` method which takes the project name, deployment name, and query as parameters.

 ```C# Snippet:ConversationAnalysis_AnalyzeConversation
 Response<AnalyzeConversationResult> response = client.AnalyzeConversation(